TheBigfoot/lel-2022-results/README.md

 ## TODOs

-- [ ] sort riders by their ID
+- [x] initially sorting of table by rider ID
 - [ ] allow for custom sorting
-- [ ] allow for searching within the table
+- [x] allow for searching within the table
 - [ ] link to individual results